Information for Families

 Training for Therapists

 They say knowledge is power.
-Our expert team has decades of experience working with people with DLD and they’ve created training materials to help empower you to expand your skills.
+Our expert team has decades of experience working with people with DLD and they’ve created training materials to help empower you to expand your skills and knowledge around DLD.

 1 in 14 Australians have a hidden but common condition (disability) called Developmental Language Disorder (DLD) and they feel invisible.
 That’s the equivalent of two children in the average classroom.